Sunday, 30 November 2025

 "I wanted that reaction from her" – David Hess's 2011 Terror Trap interview

 David Hess died in October 2011.
-In February of that year, he had given what proved to be one of his final interviews, to the website The Terror Trap.
+In February of that year, he had given what proved to be one of his final interviews (Wayback backup), to the website The Terror Trap.
 This site specialised (it seems to have been inactive since around 2014) in horror and thriller films from 1925 to 1987, and so The Last House on the Left fell squarely into its remit.
 Hess's interview is fairly lengthy and, as was normal for this kind of coverage, not especially hard-edged.
 It is, however, interesting.

 Hess talks at considerable length here about many of the people he worked with throughout his career, briefly about music but in far more detail when it comes to his film career.
 He says Corinne Clery could have been "the love of [his] life" despite being his screen rape victim in Hitch-Hike (1977).
 He says he's worked with "really good friend" Ruggiero Deodato five times.
 He shows compassion when discussing a family tragedy Louis Jourdan had suffered just before they worked together on Swamp Thing, the 1982 superhero movie directed by Wes Craven.